-The Radiologist will write a report on the images they have taken and send a copy of your results back to the GP/healthcare professional who referred you for the scan.
+The Radiologist will send a copy of your results back to the GP/healthcare professional who referred you for the CT scan.
 They will then contact you with the results.

 Are there risks of radiation?

 The amount of x-ray radiation received is minimal and will not harm you.
 X-ray imaging radiation is on average equivalent to what we all receive from natural background radiation over a period of 5-10 days.